 A Journey of the Heart I would like to share a recent sacred journey into Australia’s heartland Uluru.
 Toward the end of writing my book, Shining Through – From Grief to Gratitude I heard about a fundraiser for SPA, Suicide Prevention Australia.… Read More »Uluru Dreaming – Australia’s Heart Chakra

 On this International Womens Day I found myself reflecting and marvelling on a woman’s journey and how incredible we are.
 The rites of passage women will pass through are many: from puberty with her first blood, through her energetic youth,… Read More »A Woman’s Journey – Rites of Passage

-Have You Heard of Neuroplasticity?
+The Brain and Neuroplasticity?
 Our amazing brains through the process of neuroplasticity can form new neural connections or pathways.
-It sounds amazing, but by understanding neuroplasticity and coupling this understanding with mindfulness we can become happier.
-Science has proven… Read More »Neuroplasticity & Mindfulness Growing Happiness Neurons
+We can literally rewire our brains… It sounds amazing, but by understanding neuroplasticity and coupling this understanding with mindfulness can be… Read More »Neuroplasticity & Mindfulness Growing Happiness Neurons

 How can Mindfulness help us in every day Life?
 Perhaps we don’t have time to sit for classical meditation, feel too anxious or restless, don’t know how or aren’t comfortable sitting still with closed eyes.
 These could all be indications… Read More »Mindfulness and Meditation in Daily life